 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016-13, "Financial Instruments - Credit Losses (Topic 326)" ("ASU 2016-13").
 ASU 2016-13 revises the methodology for measuring credit losses on financial instruments and the timing of when such losses are recorded.
 Originally, ASU 2016-13 was effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
 In November 2019, FASB issued ASU 2019-10, "Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842)."
 This ASU defers the effective date of ASU 2016-13 for public companies that are considered smaller reporting companies as defined by the SEC to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-Effective January 1, 2023, the company will adopt the update using a modified retrospective approach with a cumulative-effect adjustment to retained earnings.
-The new credit loss standard is not expected to have a material effect on our financial position, results of operations or cash flows.
+Effective January 1, 2023, the Company adopted the new credit loss standard and it did not have an impact on the Company's financial statements.